kgroveshok/z80-homebrew/DEV-DIARY.md

 2nd June
 --------

-Waiting for delivery of keyboard PCBs.
+DONE Waiting for delivery of keyboard PCBs.
-TODO random malloc failure.
-Added a macro DEBUG_FORTH_MALLOC_HIGH but not quite right so disabled for now.
 DONE 4x40 char LCD partly working as a drop in but requires an extra E signal for the second half of the display.
 Finish coding changes.
 DONE Fix READ functions
+DONE disable breakpoints on start up unless a key is held down

+TODO random malloc failure.
+Added a macro DEBUG_FORTH_MALLOC_HIGH but not quite right so disabled for now.
 TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
-DONE disable breakpoints on start up unless a key is held down TODO need word to get file name by id
+TODO need word to get file name by id
 TODO need word to report where cursor current at
 TODO have a flag to enable forward cursor from each . or .-